Financial Support for Research from the School Research and Knowledge Exchange Committee

 Please note that if you are extending your stay for personal reasons by more than two days the total time spent not travelling on University business should not be more than a third of the total time spent abroad.
 For any period longer than this please seek advice from Commercial Services before travelling.

-To book a flight using the awarded funding, please forward the award confirmation email to Simon.firstname.lastname@example.org along with the specific details of the flight you need booked.
+To book a flight using the awarded funding, please forward the award confirmation email to Simon.email@example.com along with the specific details of the flight you need booked.
+Please bear in mind that costs may vary between online providers and the system that the University uses to book the flights.
+Costs may also vary depending on length of time between obtaining an original quote and the time of booking.

 Please allow at least 3 working days for your request to be processed.
 We will do our best to book that particular flight but if unavailable or if there has been a dramatic change in price, we will let you know of alternative flights that may meet your needs.
 If your request is particularly time-sensitive and urgent, please tag the email with high importance and state the urgency in the email.
 Please note that Simon Hopkins does not work on a Friday, so you must give as much advance notice as possible to accommodate periods of annual leave, University closure over Christmas and Easter etc.